OPEN CALL #2 - APPLICANTS (CLOSED!)

 What we are looking for?

-Eligible projects must align with one of three SPADE Case Study groups:
+Eligible projects must align with one of four SPADE Case Study groups:

 Open-Field Case Study (Spain)